 I was fortunate enough to be invited to try out the new Kawasaki Mule PRO-FXT on a recent trip, but this was no ordinary ride and drive, rather more of a full experience.
 The adventure began early as I boarded a small puddle jumper (possibly the smallest plane I have ever been in) from LAX to San Luis Obispo and this was just the beginning of what would be an amazing trip.
 Our destination – Paso Robles, nestled between Los Angeles and San Francisco, and known for its abundance of wineries, olive oil, hot springs and more.

 The adventure continued that evening with a dinner and tasting at J. Dusi winery.
 We sampled their family owned and operated wines with the highlight being for me their Syrah and Fiorento.
 The beauty of wine tasting is not only the chance to sample new wines, but also the chance to meet new friends.
 Kawasaki brought together an eclectic group of people that I may have never had the chance to meet before this trip.
 One even being a wine writer for LA Weekly.
 Needless to say I picked his brain about wine throughout the trip as I have always appreciated wine, but am not educated enough about it.
+Why are wine coolers so popular?
 As I get older I appreciate subtle things such as wine, craft beer, coffee and more.

 The dinner was set beautifully in the back amongst wine vats and barrels.
 It really started to feel a bit like the holidays especially considering Southern California is having an endless summer and as I write this it is still 80 degrees.